bakeryproducts/PAMBuH/README.md

 Script will select best model from checkpoints based on val score, and run inference on .tiff images in specified folder There are switchable options in script, such as:

--save RLE
+- save RLE
--do TTA
+- do TTA
--save Masks
+- save Masks
--multiprocessing with one image per GPU
+- multiprocessing with one image per GPU

 This script is quite different from kaggle inference notebook, since we own and can use more resources locally